THE NEXT FORMAL MEETING OF CITY COUNCIL WILL BE HELD ON TUESDAY, JUNE 14 BEGINNING AT 5:00 P.M.

 · Public hearing to consider an amendment to the signage plan for Asheville Outlets, located at 800 Brevard Road, Asheville, N.C.
 Documents

 C. Public hearing to consider an amendment to the Unified Development Ordinance to expand the options for a homestay operation by allowing the

 use of an Accessory Dwelling Unit for guest accommodations when the property owner or resident manager resides on the same property and

 clarification of the current residency requirements.
 Documents

 .
 UNFINISHED BUSINESS:

 VI.
 NEW BUSINESS:

-B. Resolution appointing a member to the Neighborhood Advisory Committee.
+A. Resolution appointing members to the Haywood Street Advisory Team.
 Documents

 VII.
 INFORMAL DISCUSSION AND PUBLIC COMMENT: